AnotherShen/FORS/README.md

 @reboot /path/to/start.sh
 ```

+### Configure GUI
+If the GUI scale is out of whack change the iframe dimensions in config/config.js.

 ## Versions
 210219 - Proof of concept

 210430 - Fixed RSS Feed clipping by limiting it to half the screen.

 ## Planned Features